Tina-Skupin/-form_validator_portfolio_tester/tests/edge_cases.md

 edge cases:

+Mailadresses:
 should pass
-- umlaute, letters not existing in english
+- umlaute, letters not existing in english, internationalisation
--

 should not pass
 - more than one '@'